gdsbook/book/notebooks/11_regression.md

 For a more in-depth discussion of the fundamentals of spatial econometrics and applications in both GUI and command-line software, consult

 Anselin, Luc and Sergio Rey.
-2014. *Modern Spatial Econometrics in Practice: A Guide to GeoDa, GeoDaSpace, and PySAL.* GeoDa Press.
+2014. *Modern Spatial Econometrics in Practice: A Guide to GeoDa, GeoDaSpace, and Pysal.* GeoDa Press.

 For additional mathematical detail and more extensive treatment of space-time models, consult: